 We get suckered into the waiting game.
 Failing to act is easy.
 We sit and wait.
 In our mind, we are strategically preparing for the right circumstances to make a move.
 While this appears rational, the supposedly logical plan is a cleverly decorated deception, justifying our fear to act.
 If we want to slay the monsters, we must courageous leave the security of the cave and approach the beasts.

-We are the carpenters that construct the walls that limit opportunity and prevent growth.
-We miss golden opportunities while waiting to be served on a silver platter.
-Perhaps fear is behind much of our waiting.
-We dream great things but surrounding the dreams is an incapacitating doubt in our ability.
-Typically, these workings remain unconscious, while we defend that we are pondering exactness of course, we actually are just postponing action that we are deftly afraid will expose our deficiencies.
+We build walls that limit opportunity and prevent growth.
+We miss golden opportunities while waiting to be served.
+Perhaps fear is behind much our procrastination.
+We dream great things but choking the hope is incapacitating doubt of our ability.
+Typically, these workings remain unconscious.
+We defend our procrastination, pointing to our detailed pondering of the course we will take.
+Yet, we actually are just postponing action that we fear will expose our deficiencies.

 "We dream great things but surrounding the dreams is an incapacitating doubt in our ability."